philipstringer/Kaggle-Project-Springleaf/README.md

 ### Training

 * Describe the training:
+Training
-  * How: The model is trained using Random Forest Classifier with 100 Trees.
+  * Approach: The model was trained using a Random Forest Classifier consisting of 100 decision trees.
-  * Trainin time: Training was very quick only took few minutes.
+  *	Training Time: Training was efficient and completed within a few minutes.
-  * Stopping Criteria: The model trains until fitted.
+  * Stopping Criteria: The model was trained until convergence, using the default fitting process provided by the algorithm.
-  * Difficulties: Cleaning the data properly for better results.
+  * Challenges: The primary challenge was ensuring proper data cleaning and preprocessing, which was essential for improving model performance and achieving reliable results.

 ### Performance Comparison
 Random Forest